zwk0901/LVD-GS2025/README.md

 #### NuScenes

-The processed data for the NuScenes segments can be downloaded via [baidu](https://pan.baidu.com/s/1I1rnB6B8k2d4wzcRMT6gjA?pwd=omcg ) or [google](https://drive.google.com/drive/folders/1xUyNuNzUtsvZIV_q5Qz9zIXMGoMbLuCr?usp=sharing).
+The processed data for the NuScenes segments can be downloaded via

 Save data under the `datasets/nuscenes` directory.

 #### KITTI

-The processed sample data for KITTI-07 can be downloaded via [baidu](https://pan.baidu.com/s/1-AmfeS-UYUJ9-sFFhO86wQ?pwd=wn4i) or [google](https://drive.google.com/drive/folders/1myR-cY3rBQBoLFZbKko36xDF2qUawJyW?usp=sharing).
+The processed sample data for KITTI-07 can be downloaded

 Save data under the `datasets/KITTI` directory.